 If any of this information rules us out, this means that you've already begun the process of narrowing your options and you are hopefully a step closer to finding your solution.

-Conversely, if you think you might be looking for a lawyer and you feel that we might be a fit, I'd love to hear from you to continue the conversation.
-My details are below.
+Conversely, if you think you might be looking for a lawyer and you feel that we might be a fit, we'd love to hear from you.